-Getting tested for STDs can be an anxiety-inducing process.
+We’re still deep in cuffing season, and as tempting as it is to be carefree in those steamy endeavors, untreated STIs can have some serious consequences and are just downright uncomfortable.
+However, getting tested for STDs can be just as uncomfortable.
 Still, it’s essential for your sexual health.
 Even with condoms or dental dams, 1 in 5 Americans will experience an STD at some point, and some might not even know it, which can lead to long-term damage.

 First, a note on language.
 The terms sexually transmitted diseases and sexually transmitted infections, or STIs, are used interchangeably.
 Both terms have the same meaning, according to Planned Parenthood.
 Because “STD” is more widely used, that’s the primary term we will use in this guide.
 No matter which term you prefer, the experience of getting tested can be a nerve-wracking experience.

 Luckily, in 2023, we no longer have to sit in a waiting room with fluorescent lighting avoiding eye contact with other patients.
 Today, at-home STD tests with a high accuracy rate can be bought online and delivered to your home in days.

 And of course, the biggest question of all: are at-home STI tests as reliable as in-office results?
 Although in-office results are pretty much the most accurate you can get, they’re a solid alternative for anyone who isn’t comfortable undergoing an examination or doesn’t have the option of clinical testing.
 Below, we’ll discuss the potential benefits and downsides of taking at-home tests and everything else you need to know about the process, including where to buy the best at-home tests.

 Please note that the tests below do not provide information regarding Monkeypox.
 For more information on this new public health emergency, refer to the U.S. Centers for Disease Control and Prevention and read our FAQ about Monkeypox.